GJMeijer/Root-beam-modelling/README.md

 > 201x, volume x, issue x, page xx-xx
 > DOI: xxx

-This code can be used to reproduce some of the shear tests with ABS described in this paper (Liang et al.)

-## Quickstart
-Ensure that all python files (`.py`) and input files (`.csv`) are placed in the same directory.
-Analysis can be run by executing the `Main.py` script.
-In the first lines of `Main.py`, some user-defined settings are required
-* The name of the input parameter file, including extension
-* Some booleans to decide whether results should be plotted, saved etc.

 ## Python requirements
 Code is written in Python 3
 Executing required installed modules (apart from standard modules):